 - Trust: Another great seasonally-driven restaurant is in the Hillcrest area of Uptown.
 Trust is a rustic bistro that uses traditional, wood-fire cooking to create great dishes.
-Grab a chair on Trust’s red-umbrella covered patio, and order their five-hour braised oxtail ravioli with horseradish and whipped ricotta, their wood-grilled cauliflower, and a local brew or artisanal wine.
+Grab a chair on Trust’s red-umbrella-covered patio, and order their five-hour braised oxtail ravioli with horseradish and whipped ricotta, their wood-grilled cauliflower, and a local brew or artisanal wine.

 The Very Best Coronado, Point Loma, and Shelter Island, San Diego Restaurant Options

-This area of San Diego is bound by bays, beaches, and bluffs, and the food options in these coastal communities vary from quiet bistros to romantic restaurants, all near lively bars for after-eating revelry, where you will find bohemians and boaters looking for a good time.
+This area of San Diego is bound by bays, beaches, and bluffs.
+So the food options in these coastal communities vary from quiet bistros to romantic restaurants, all near lively bars for after-eating revelry, where you will find bohemians and boaters looking for a good time.
 The peninsula of Point Loma, in particular, Liberty Station – the former Naval Training Center turned shopping and eating destination – has the two best spots in the area.

 The Best Inexpensive Restaurants in Point Loma, San Diego: